EdwardFerdian/diff-3/README.md

 1. Variational Auto Encoder (VAE)
 2. Denoising Diffusion Probabilistic Model (DDPM)

-The code is modified based on the original implementation from [Latent Diffusion Models](https://github.com/CompVis/latent-diffusion) github, and adjusted to allow for 3D images+labels.
+The code is modified based on the original implementation from [Latent Diffusion Models](https://github.com/CompVis/latent-diffusion) and [DDPM](https://github.com/lucidrains/denoising-diffusion-pytorch) github, and adjusted to allow for 3D images+labels.

 The image below shows the overview of the VAE network.
 <p align="center">